hashmis79/projectcoc/README.md

 ```
 **Note: The port being used in the statement should match the port number specified while setting up.**

-* For Testing the establishment of communication you can run the following code after starting the simulation in CoppeliaSim :
+* For Testing the establishment of communication you have to run the following code after starting the simulation in CoppeliaSim :
 ```python
 import sim
 import sys